ARGOeu/argo-accounting/website/docs/api/installation.md

 The report includes aggregated metric values grouped by metric definitions.

-You can retrieve a report for a specific **installation** within a defined time period:
+You can retrieve a report for a specific **installation** within a defined time period.
+When capacities are defined for the selected time period, the report also includes usage percentages broken down by the capacity-defined time periods.

 ```
-GET /accounting-system/installations/external/report
+GET /accounting-system/installations/{installation_id}/report

+Content-Type: application/json
 Authorization: Bearer {token}
 ```

 or by using the `externalId` instead.

 ```
-GET /accounting-system/installations/{installation_id}/report
+GET /accounting-system/installations/external/report

+Content-Type: application/json
 Authorization: Bearer {token}
 ```